aaronj37/Getting-and-Cleaning-Data-Project/README.md

 ## Steps to run Script

 Download the data source and put into a folder on your local drive.
-You'll have a UCI HAR Dataset folder.
+The folder containing the data is UCI HAR Dataset .
-Put run_analysis.R in the same folder as the data, then set it as your working directory using setwd() function in RStudio.
+Put run_analysis.R in the same folder where you placed the data, then set it as your working directory using setwd() function in RStudio.
 Run source("run_analysis.R"), then it will generate a new file tidy.txt in your working directory.